2016 BGL Luxembourg Open

 The 2016 BGL BNP Paribas Luxembourg Open was a women's tennis tournament played on indoor hard courts sponsored by BNP Paribas.
 It was the 21st edition of the Luxembourg Open, and part of the WTA International tournaments category of the 2016 WTA Tour.
-It was held in Kockelscheuer, Luxembourg, on 17–22 October 2016.
+It was held in Kockelscheuer, Luxembourg, on 17 October until 22 October 2016.
+Unseeded Monica Niculescu won the singles title.